How to use Data Object Actions

 View Object

-The View Object action allows you to view detailed information about a created object, including columns, indexes, sample data, and the SQL query used to create the object.
+View detailed information about a created object, including columns, indexes, sample data, and the SQL query used to create the object.

 Columns